-Bubble Up is inviting all year 6 and 7 students (age 10-13) to fun and free sessions at Walk The Plank in Salford, where they will be moving, making and getting musical to create something exciting.
+Kids club Bubble Up is inviting children aged 10-13 to fun and free sessions at Walk The Plank in Salford, where they will be moving, making and getting musical to create something exciting.

-Keri Muldoon, 46, of Lower Broughton, along with her team, have set up these sessions between the 1st and 6th of June, which will eventually lead to a maypole being installed in the park.
+Keri Muldoon, 46, of Lower Broughton, along with her team, has set up these sessions from June 1-6 which will eventually lead to a maypole being installed in the park.

-“So its 3 classes joined together, because of covid we had to stick with the regulations, so 12 per class, it’s thirty- six all together.”
+“So it’s three classes joined together, because of Covid we had to stick with the regulations, so 12 per class, it’s 36 all together.

 “We’ve tried to base it around year 6 and 7, aiming for 10-13 year olds, as they’re good at learning quickly.”

-“For movement, on the 1st and 2nd of June, they’ll learn a dance around the poll, getting involved in the dance.”
+Keri explained: “For movement, on the 1st and 2nd of June, they’ll learn a dance around the pole, getting involved in the dance.

-“Music, on the 3rd and 4th of June, we are aiming at using bells and also got boomwhackers, they are an instrument like an empty tube they make funny noises, we got a set of them and the kids will be learning a kick clap stamp to an Irish song.”
+“For music, on the 3rd and 4th of June, we are aiming at using bells and also got boomwhackers.
+They are an instrument like an empty tube.
+They make funny noises, and the kids will be learning a kick clap stamp to an Irish song.

-“Then the making, on the 5th and 6th, they’ll make all the banners and the flags, once it gets out it’s going to be like the inside of a massive marequet with no cover.”
+“Then the making, on the 5th and 6th, they’ll make all the banners and the flags.
+Once it gets out it’s going to be like the inside of a massive marquee with no cover.

 “All the classes at the end will then bubble up.”

-The classes each day are 11-5, and children will be provided with snacks and juice, they just need to bring a packed lunch.
+The classes each day are 11am-5pm.
+Children will be provided with snacks and juice, they just need to bring a packed lunch.

-Prior to covid, Keri would usually be holding slightly different, drama-oriented, classes for children.
+Prior to Covid, Keri would usually be holding slightly different, drama-based, classes for children.

-“This year we have the event on the 1st august summer funday – instead of classes for the perfomsnce this is what we’ve been able to do with Covid.”
+“This year we have the event on the 1st august summer funday – instead of classes for the perfomance this is what we’ve been able to do with Covid.

 Keri works as a voluntary community organiser,

-Any children that want to join in can head to Walk The Plank, Cobden Street, Salford M6 6FW.
+Any children who want to join in can head to Walk The Plank, Cobden Street, Salford M6 6FW.